Myth (video game series): Gameplay

-All three Myth games play very similarly.
-They are real-time tactics games, and as such, unlike the gameplay in real-time strategy games, the player does not engage in resource micromanagement or economic macromanagement, does not construct a base or buildings, and does not gradually build up their army by acquiring resources and researching new technologies.
+All three Myth games are real-time tactics games.
+Unlike in real-time strategy gameplay, the player does not engage in resource micromanagement or economic macromanagement, does not construct a base or buildings, and does not gradually build up their army by acquiring resources and researching new technologies.
 Instead, each level begins with the player's army already assembled and ready for combat.
-During the game, the player controls forces of various sizes made up of a number of different units, each possessing their own strengths and weaknesses.
+During the game, the player controls forces of various sizes made up of different units, each possessing their own strengths and weaknesses.
 In single-player mode, only Light units are playable, but in online multiplayer mode, the player can control both Light and Dark units.

-Basic gameplay in all three games involves the player selecting and commanding units.
-To select an individual unit, the player clicks on that unit.
-Once selected, the unit is surrounded by a yellow rectangle, beside which is a health meter, which diminishes as the unit takes damage.
-In Soulblighter and The Wolf Age, units capable of utilizing magic also have a mana meter in addition to their health meter.
-As they use magic, this meter diminishes, and then slowly regenerates over time.
+Basic gameplay in all three games consists of the player selecting and commanding units.
+The player clicks a unit to select it.
+A selected unit is marked by a surrounding yellow rectangle, beside which is a health meter, which diminishes as the unit takes damage.
+In Soulblighter and The Wolf Age, units capable of using magic also have a mana meter, which diminishes through magic use and slowly regenerates over time.
 Units do not regenerate health, and there is no way to construct new units (although in some single-player missions, reinforcements are automatically received at predetermined points).
-To select all nearby units of a given type, the player double-clicks on any individual unit of that type.
-To select multiple units of different types, the player can either "shift click" (hold down the shift key and click on each individual unit) or use "band-selection" (click and hold the mouse button on a piece of ground, then drag the cursor across the screen.
-This causes a yellow box to appear, which grows and shrinks as it follows the cursor's movement.
-When the player releases the button, any units within the box are selected).
-The player can instantly select all units on screen, irrespective of type, by pressing the enter key.
-The player can also assign manually selected unit groupings to a specific key on the keyboard, and when that key is pressed, it instantly selects the desired group of units.
-In The Wolf Age, the HUD also includes a "Unit Grouping Bar" which allows the player to click on the corresponding number rather than using the keyboard to select their group.
+When the player double-clicks on any unit, all nearby units of the same type are also selected.
+To select multiple units of different types, the player can either "shift click" (hold down the shift key while clicking individual units) or use "band-selection" (click and drag the cursor across the screen, selecting all units within the inscribed rectangle).
+All units on screen, irrespective of type, can be selected by pressing the enter key.
+The player can also assign manually selected groups of units to a specific key on the keyboard; pressing that key then instantly selects the units in the desired group.
+In The Wolf Age, the HUD also includes a "Unit Grouping Bar" which allows the player to select their group by clicking on the corresponding number rather than using the keyboard.